 Any user who stores data/files on the M: drive or research space can access snapshots to recover older versions of files (for example, files that have been accidentally changed or deleted) without system administrator intervention.
 This feature is available for both UNIX and Windows users.
 The following procedure is for Windows users.

-The most recent backup copy has the lowest value (i.e., hourly.0 is the most recent, and hourly.22 is the oldest).
+The most recent backup copy has the lowest value (i.e. hourly.0 is the most recent, and hourly.79 is the oldest).
 This is also true for nightly and weekly snapshots.
 The default timestamp, "Date Modified," information in Windows is useless and incorrect for snapshots.
 Enable the "Date Accessed" column in Details view to see the timestamp of each snapshot's creation.

-If the R: drive is mounted, access the folder .snapshot.
-Within this folder there will be hourly, nightly, and weekly folders with copies of the old files.
-Choose the folder closest to when you deleted the files.
-You should then be able to copy them back to your R:drive.
+- Choose the folder closest to when you deleted the files.
+You should then be able to copy them back to the appropriate location.